 The weighing program within the Checkweigher system relies solely upon weigh station load cell information to initiate and terminate the weighment of a package crossing the scale.
-Typically a package must be approximately 1/4 off the weigh station conveyor before its weighment cycle is terminated, and before the next package can enter the conveyor.
+Typically the leading edge of a package must be approximately 4" off the weigh station conveyor before its weighment cycle is terminated, and before the next package can enter the conveyor.